 Don’t pay twice for translation

-This is extremely important because it helps you keep the translation costs low!
-By utilizing Translation Memory, a lot of the costs can be reduced.
+This is extremely important because it helps you keep the translation costs down!
+By utilizing a Translation Memory, a lot of the costs can be reduced.

-Translating a lot of content over time will be saved to your private Translation Memory and similar content matching existing content only needs to be edited lightly.
-Over time, you will see a decrease in translation costs.
+Translating of content made over time will be saved to your private Translation Memory, and similar content matching existing content will only need to be edited lightly.
+In the long run, you will see a decrease in translation costs.

 Translation Management System